Contact Sales

 PetrophysicsJuly 30, 2025

 Danomics allows users to customize the equations, methods, and parameters that are available to CPI files.
 This can be done both globally and at the folder level.
 To set global overrides, you need to access the main panel for this.
-To do this, click on the “head” icon in the top right hand corner and select “Cpi Config” as shown below:
+To do this, click on the “head” icon in the top right hand corner and select “Cpi Config”.

 This would now affect all of the projects available in my workspace.
 However, this new global default might not be what I want for all of my projects.
 Additionally, I might want to set other defaults that I don’t want to be global.
 To do this, we have introduced folder level overrides.